tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 ## Save your Project

 # Step 7: Area calculation.

 In this exercise, the area of our shape is *length1* multiplied by *height1*, plus *length2* + *length1* multiplied by height2

 ## Activity checklist

++ Make your code look like the following - note we have just insert the orange *change area by []* blocks.
 ![screenshot](images/area_calculations.gif)

 ## Test your project